mistralai/platform-docs-public/docs/getting-started/models/weights.md

 ---
-id: open_weight_models
+id: weights
-title: Open weight models
+title: Model weights
-sidebar_position: 1.4
+slug: weights
 ---

 We open-source both pre-trained models and instruction-tuned models.
 These models are not tuned for safety as we want to empower users to test and refine moderation based on their use cases.
 For safer models, follow our [guardrailing tutorial](/capabilities/guardrailing).